centau/ecr/docs/api/View.md

 for id: Entity, ...: T... in View<T...> do
 ```

-The entity id followed by the specified components are returned.
+The entity followed by the component values are returned.

 Components can be added, changed and removed during iteration.
-Newly added components and their entities will not be returned until the next iteration.
+Components added during iteration are not returned for that iteration.

 ::: warning
-During iteration, adding or removing components from entities not currently being iterated can invalidate the iterator.
+During iteration, adding or removing components from entities not currently
+being iterated can invalidate the iterator.
 :::

 ## Length